MariaRiosNavarro/js_auth_server/readme.md

 # Setup

-POST 1 Boot or Get 1 Boot routes are secured and can only be accessed via login
+POST 1 Boot or Get 1 Boot routes are basic secured and can only be accessed via login

 npm init -y